asyml/texar/examples/seqgan/README.md

 # SeqGAN for Text Generation

-This example is an implementation of [SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient](https://arxiv.org/pdf/1609.05473.pdf), with a language model as generator and a RNN-based classifier as discriminator.
+This example is an implementation of [SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient](https://arxiv.org/pdf/1609.05473.pdf), with a language model as the generator and an RNN-based classifier as the discriminator.

-Model structure and parameter settings are in line with SeqGAN in [Texygen](https://github.com/geek-ai/Texygen), except that we did not implement rollout strategy in discriminator for the consideration of simplicity.
+Model structure and parameter settings are in line with SeqGAN in [Texygen](https://github.com/geek-ai/Texygen), except that we did not implement the rollout strategy in discriminator for the consideration of simplicity.

-Experiments are performed on COCO Captions, with 2k vocabularies and an average sentence length of 25.
-Both training and testing datasets contain 10k sentences.
+Experiments are performed on [COCO Captions dataset](http://cocodataset.org/#download), with 2k vocabularies and an average sentence length of 25.
+We use the [data](https://github.com/geek-ai/Texygen/tree/master/data) provided by Texygen, where training and testing datasets contain 10k sentences.

+We also run experiments on [PTB dataset](https://corochann.com/penn-tree-bank-ptb-dataset-introduction-1456.html) with three configs.

 ## Usage